vwxyzjn/action-guidance/README.md

-# Action Guidance: Getting the Best of Training Agents with Sparse Rewards and Shaped Rewards
+# Action Guidance: Getting the Best of Sparse Rewards and Shaped Rewards for Real-time Strategy Games

-This repo contains the source code of the paper *Action Guidance: Getting the Best of Training Agents with Sparse Rewards and Shaped Rewards*.
+This repo contains the source code of the paper *Action Guidance: Getting the Best of Sparse Rewards and Shaped Rewards for Real-time Strategy Games*.

 Benchmarked Learning Curves             |  Atari